aadi-mishra/reinforcementLearningProjects/README.md

 ### This repository is under progress.

-Here you can code to understand basics of solving a RL based problem using
+Here you can code to understand basics of solving a RL based problem using Tensorflow.
 - Tensorflow (keras)
 - keras-rl
 - OpenAI gym environment
+- numpy